jklsnt/taproot3/src/projects/KBxCondutionScratch.md

 - news peoples
 	- articles
 	- and the videos
+	- the story:
+		- we are a highschool team, who made this app.
 - sponsor / review people
 	- go people on youtube!
 		- ben awad